 For Sweeten renovators Nazli and Larry, concrete countertops were a must in their Brooklyn brownstone kitchen.
 “For the island and the countertops, I used poured concrete, which is a material I love,” says Nazli.
 “The kitchen is more traditional than I would have preferred, but I think the concrete and open shelving give it a more modern touch.”
 We agree.

-Kitchen pass-through windows
+Kitchen design idea: Pass-through windows

 Originally, pass-throughs were developed to help restaurants get food out efficiently to the wait staff, and then to customers.
 The convenience they provide has trickled down into kitchen design.
 In the home, they are functional and open up the kitchen to the living area.
 They are also used to make a smaller kitchen appear larger.
 The galley kitchen renovated by Sweeten homeowner Emily is the perfect example.
 There is only a small window in the space, so adding a pass-through helps to make the kitchen feel not so closed in.

-Mixed color cabinets
+Kitchen design idea: Mixed color cabinets

 Color doesn’t always have to be bold.
 It can be subtle.
 Either direction you choose for your kitchen will lend a bit of design spice to the room.
 From bold blues to soft greens, many renovators are looking to mix and match their cabinet colors.
 You don’t have to do an entirely white kitchen or all-gray cabinets.
 Mix in a color on the base cabinets, like these homeowners did above.
 They went for an agave for the lower cabinets and white for the uppers to help reflect the natural light in their Sunnyside, Queens kitchen.